sjh-judeee3/sjh-judeee3/README.md

 - 👋 Hi, I’m @sjh-judeee3
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-Programming Languages (Python, C++, etc.)
+Programming Languages (Python, C++, etc.), Data Structure and Algorithm with C
 - 💞️ I’m looking to collaborate on cool projects that help daily lives
 - 📫 How to reach me: judys0303@gmail.com